 During the six months ended June 30, 2022, the Company saw a significant decrease in its price of common stock resulting in an overall reduction in market capitalization and our recorded net book value exceeded our market capitalization as of June 30, 2022.
-Based on management's assessment at June 30, 2022, goodwill has been impaired and the Company has taken a \$19,092,000 impairment on this intangible asset.
-As of June 30, 2022, the Company had a goodwill of \$0.
+Based on management's assessment at June 30, 2022, goodwill had been impaired and the Company had taken a \$19,092,000 impairment on this intangible asset.
+As of September 30, 2022, the Company had no remaining goodwill.